the difference between an Index Fund and etf

 If you want to invest in the market for the long term, index funds and ETFs offer you the ability to do so easily and cost effectively.
 When deciding between the two, here is what I took into account:

-This includes ongoing fund charges, ongoing platform charges, dividend reinvestment charges, dealing charges.
+Costs include ongoing fund charges, ongoing platform charges, dividend reinvestment charges, dealing charges.
 Take all of these into account if you are looking at either the index ETF or the index fund.
-If you adhere to the practice of dividend reinvestment for long term growth, then making this process as easy as possible will benefit you.
+If you adhere to the practice of dividend reinvestment for long term growth, then making this process as easy and as cheap as possible will benefit you.

 If you prefer one fund provider over another, then you have to take into account what they offer and in what form.
 For example, lets say you want to track the American equity market.
 One provider might offer a S&P 500 ETF and a US Equity Index Fund.
 They are similar in that they both track companies listed on the NYSE (New York Stock Exchange) but the US Equity Index Fund includes small and medium-cap companies as well as large caps.
 Although both are cap-weighted, driven mostly by the value of larger companies, the difference between the two should not be ignored.
 Decide which index you want to track, make sure you are tracking the correct index and then find a provider which allows you to do so cheaply.